EU imposes sanctions on Belarus.

-The EU finally imposed sanctions on 40 senior Belarusian officials for organising a brutal police crackdown on protesters and repression of the people to keep incumbent president Alexander Lukashenko in power.
+The EU finally imposed sanctions on 40 senior Belarusian officials for organising a brutal police crackdown on protesters and repression of the people to keep incumbent President Alexander Lukashenko in power.

 Belarus has been torn by month-long protests against the incumbent after he massively falsified the results of the presidential election on August 9 and is desperately clinging on to power through the use of force.

-Lukashenko himself was not on the EU sanctions list, but maybe added latter.
-The highest ranking official on the list was Minister of the Interior Yury Karaev, which is responsible for the militia and OMON riot police that were responsible for the detention and beating of protesters.
-Other senior figures in the electoral commission, the KGB and the head of the OMON were also listed.
+Lukashenko himself was not on the EU sanctions list, but may be added later.
+The highest ranking official on the list was Minister of the Interior Yury Karaev, who is responsible for the militia and OMON riot police that were responsible for the detention and beating of protesters.
+Other senior figures in the electoral commission and in the KGB and the head of the OMON were also listed.
 All the sanctioned people face travel bans in the EU and asset freezes.

 In tandem the US also added 16 names to its existing list of eight names that it sanctioned last week.
-The US list includes Lukashenko’s name.
+The US list includes Lukashenko.

 Ukraine said it would also join the EU sanctions on October 2.